NBISweden/DNAharvester/read-harvester/docs/4-pipeline-steps.md

 - Run samtools flagstat, mapDamage2 (without rescaling) and MultiQC on the BAM files
-- Run AMBER on a subset of mapped reads and identify a minimum read length from the AMBER output
+- Run AMBER on a subset of mapped reads
+- Identify a minimum read length from the AMBER output per BAM file

 ### BAM file processing